 When is the Dry Season in Costa Rica?

-• Tourist crowds peak during the dry season due to the favorable weather, resulting in higher prices and the need to book accommodations and activities in advance.
+Tourist crowds peak during the dry season due to the favorable weather, resulting in higher prices and the need to book accommodations and activities in advance.

-• Dry season activities include beachgoing, surfing, wildlife watching, and volcano exploration, with clearer skies and better visibility enhancing the overall experience.
+Activities include beachgoing, surfing, wildlife watching, and volcano exploration, with clearer skies and better visibility enhancing the overall experience.

 Costa Rica’s Dry Season: An Overview

-Keep in mind that Costa Rica’s weather can vary, even during the dry season.
+Keep in mind that Costa Rica’s weather can vary, even during the dry months.
 For instance, while the Pacific Coast and Central Valley bask in the warmth, the Caribbean Coast remains hot and humid with a different dry season.
 So, whether you’re a sun worshipper or a rainforest enthusiast, Costa Rica caters to all.

 Duration and Timing